Planning the Perfect Engagement Session: Outfits, Locations, and Little Touches

 1. Why Engagement Sessions Matter

-2. Choosing the Right Outfit(s)
+2. Choosing the Right Outfits)

-- • Avoid busy patterns or logos
+- • Avoid busy patterns or logos.
+Simple colors and patterns tend to work well.

 3. Picking the Perfect Location